 FEBio supports a wide range of boundary conditions to model interactions between materials that are relevant to problems in biomechanics.
 These include prescribed displacements, fluid pressures or temperatures, depending on the physics model.
 Also nodal forces or fluxes can be prescribed, as well as several types of surface boundary loads.
 Deformable models can be connected to rigid bodies.
 With this feature, the user can model prescribed rotations and torques for rigid segments, thereby allowing the coupling of rigid body mechanics with deformable continuum mechanics.
 FEBio provides the ability to represent frictionless and frictional contact between rigid and/or deformable materials using sliding interfaces.
 A sliding surface is defined between two surfaces that are allowed to separate and slide across each other but are not allowed to penetrate.
 Variations of the sliding interface, such as tied interfaces, tied-sliding (tension-compression) and rigid walls, are available as well.
 As of version 1.2 it is also possible to model the fluid flow across two contacting biphasic materials.
 Finally, the user may specify a body force to model the effects such as, gravity, base acceleration or centripetal acceleration.

+FEBio has a large library of element formulations.
+These include linear tetrahedral, hexahedral and pentahedral (wedge) elements, as well as quadratic tetrahedral and hexahedral elements.
+FEBio also supports triangular and bi-linear quadratic director-based shell elements.